 INSIDE RIDE IN ACTION

 I have been using my InsideRide for over five years now and the new smart resistance unit for the past month.
-The smart resistance unit is ANT+ FE-C and Smart Bluetooth compatible.
+The smart resistance unit is ANT+ FE-C only compatible.

 The Qubo max slope is 6% but on the rollers you automatically gain another 2% due to natural rolling resistance, so the max slope is about 8%.

 I have used the E-Motion with TrainerRoad and Zwift.
 The pairing process was simple and I had no issues pairing it with either app.

 With Zwift, I have used the rollers for a free ride and a structured workout.
 Free riding on Zwift, the trainer responded to changes in slope very well.
 However, don’t expect the rollers to match slopes above 8%.
 After that, you can adjust your gear to increase resistance if you want to make the climbs harder.